narwhalacademy/zebra-crossing/README.md

 ##### Other services to consider

-- [Games and Online Harassment Hotline](https://gameshotline.org/): a US-based, text message-based, confidential emotional support hotline for members of the gaming community.
 - The Coalition Against Stalkerware links to hotlines and organizations in 13 countries on [their resources page](https://stopstalkerware.org/resources/).
 - Freemuse offers [assistance to artists](https://freemuse.org/artist-assistance/) at risk of threats, attacks, imprisonments, or exile.